BMO Tower (Milwaukee)

-BMO Tower, also known as BMO Harris Financial Center at Market Square, is a 25-story, 328-foot tower in Milwaukee, Wisconsin.
+BMO Tower, also known as BMO Financial Center at Market Square, is a 25-story, 328-foot tower in Milwaukee, Wisconsin.
 The building was scheduled to be completed in December 2019, but construction delays postponed the opening until April 2020.
-The building is 281,000 square feet and 328 feet tall.
+The building is 281,000 square feet.

 History

-The developer, Irgens Development Partners, purchased a 20-story building and a parking lot as the site for this high rise.
+The developer, Irgens Development Partners, purchased a 20-story building and a parking lot as the site for this high-rise.
 On November 17, 2017 demolition of the existing structures began.
 Construction began in December 2017.
 The total cost of the BMO project was $175 million.
 It is one of the tallest office towers in Milwaukee.

 The construction encountered delays such as a water lateral break which flooded the lower floors of the building.
-In January 2020 The buildings developer Irgens fired the general contractor J.H.
+In January 2020 The building's developer Irgens fired the general contractor J.H.
 Findorff & Son and hired another builder, Pepper Construction, to finish the building.

 The BMO Financial Center was designed by Kahler Slater.
-It is a glass tower.